-To take the functionality beyond and scale up to larger networks, an IP address tracker or an IP Address Manager (IPAM) can perform large ping sweeps and manage all the IP addressing scopes automatically.
+To take the functionality beyond and scale up to larger networks, an IP address tracker or IP address management (IPAM) can perform large ping sweeps and manage all the IP addressing scopes automatically.

-In this article, we’ll go through some of the best Ping Sweep software and tools of 2020.
+In this article, we’ll go through some of the best Ping Sweep software and tools.

 We’ll give a full description of how a ping sweep works, its complementary tools, and a list of the best tools including description, feature list, price, and download link.